Road Trip Animation in PowerPoint 2016 Tutorial

 Figure 1.4

-A question arises here that why so many different shape layers for car as all of them have the same Custom Motion Path of the exact same length?
+A question arises here why do so many different shape layers for cars as all of them have the same Custom Motion Path of the exact same length?
 Why we haven’t grouped these layers into a single layer and then applied a single Custom Motion Path to it?

-That’s because the Men is sitting between the Car Front, Dashboard and Steering layers and he is also blinking his eyes.
+That’s because the Man is sitting between the Car Front, Dashboard, and Steering layers and he is also blinking his eyes.
 That is why we have to create separate shape layers and move them all together as you cannot apply different animation effects to a Grouped Object.
-Moreover, as the Hands has been attached with the Steering and has a 2nd Spin effect applied to it, so we have to separate it from other layers.
+Moreover, as the Hands has been attached to the Steering and has a 2nd Spin effect applied to it, so we have to separate it from other layers.

-• All Motion Path has the same Time Duration of 2 Seconds, With Default Smoothness of 1 Second Each for Start and End, with Auto Reverse enabled (Total Duration of one loop will be 4 Seconds) and also repeating this animation Until End of Slide.
+• All Motion Path has the same Time Duration of 2 Seconds, With Default Smoothness of 1 Second Each for Start and End, with Auto Reverse enabled (the Total Duration of one loop will be 4 Seconds) and also repeating this animation Until End of Slide.
 See Figure 1.5:

 Custom Motion Path in PowerPoint